 BrandLoyalty's NSO in Germany supported the local organization MoSa, meaning 'the Gambian Helping Hands'.
 The organization promotes education and health in the poorer regions around Wellingara-Serekunde in the Gambia.
 Its main goal is to ensure better living conditions in the Gambia by helping people to help themselves in order to achieve sustainable and successful development.

 Part of the donation is going to a special school project, and the other part is used to buy food and to cover transport costs for the kids.
 The school project focuses on hygiene and by donating boxes with soap to MoSa, they will teach and pay the teachers in the Gambia to set up the project to teach kids that it is very important to wash your hands on a regular basis, especially during COVID-19.

 We all know the importance of sanitizing and keeping our hands clean during this time.
 For communities in South Africa, where the majority live below the poverty line, this is not a necessity nor their focus.
 BrandLoyalty South Africa, KiND Cares and Fresh Hands took it upon themselves to supply sanitizers, drinking water and hand wash to undeveloped areas so that they can help and educate their communities.
 We donated the first 1000 bottles of sanitizers, soaps, and other essential items needed to help with hand hygiene.

 This is a reflection of what South African people are all about, UBUNTU.
 There is an African proverb that says “umntu ngumntu ngabantu” which means I am because we are.

 Do you wish to help BrandCharity in bringing happiness to the world around us?Contact us now

-Learn more about the various projects that are chosen each year and see how we make impact and bring happiness by volunteering, fundraising or donating.Go to overview
+Learn more about the various projects that are chosen each year and see how we make an impact and bring happiness by volunteering, fundraising, or donating.Go to overview